Securing Time Integrity in Energy IoT Against Clock Drift and Y2K38 Failures: Proposed Model

 \subsection{System Operators and Distortion Modeling}

 Each device $v_i$ produces a multivariate measurement stream:

 where $F_s$ denotes the number of sensing modalities (e.g., voltage, current, frequency, and thermal measurements).
 We assume that all devices observe the underlying physical process synchronously in real time, but \emph{report} their measurements asynchronously due to clock drift, synchronization offsets, and potential epoch-overflow events.
 Importantly, temporal distortion affects the \emph{timestamp layer} rather than the physical sensing process itself. \paragraph*{Timestamp Operator} Consider an energy IoT system composed of $N$ devices, indexed by $i \in \{1, \dots, N\}$.
-Each device $v_i$ maintains a local notion of time modeled as:
+Each device $v_i$ maintains a local notion of time, represented as:

-This operator decomposes the device-reported timestamp into four components: \begin{itemize} \item $t$: the true global physical time shared across all devices. \item $\delta_i(t)$: a continuous drift function (phase deviation), typically modeled as a stochastic process, capturing the cumulative frequency mismatch between the local oscillator of device $v_i$ and the global clock. \item $\eta_i(t)$: a discrete offset term representing abrupt time adjustments caused by GPS and NTP synchronization events, as well as manual corrections applied at device $v_i$. \item $o_i(t)\,T_0$: an overflow operator activated when the internal 32-bit signed Unix timestamp counter of device $v_i$ exceeds $T_0 = 2^{31}$, explicitly encoding the Year~2038 (Y2K38) rollover. \end{itemize} The inclusion of the overflow term $o_i(t)$ is critical: once a rollover occurs, timestamps wrap into the negative interval $[-2^{31}, -1]$, inducing a loss of temporal monotonicity.
-Our formulation is deliberately agnostic to firmware-specific implementation details and hardware platforms, and instead models overflow as a device-local temporal discontinuity of fixed magnitude $T_0$. \paragraph*{Distortion Operator} We isolate temporal distortion as:
+Here, the device-reported timestamp $\tau_i(t)$ is decomposed into four components: \begin{itemize} \item $t$: the true global physical time shared across all devices. \item $\delta_i(t)$: a continuous drift function (phase deviation), typically modeled as a stochastic process.
+It captures the cumulative frequency mismatch between the local oscillator of device $v_i$ and the global clock. \item $\eta_i(t)$: a discrete offset term representing abrupt time adjustments.
+These arise from GPS/NTP synchronization events or manual corrections applied at device $v_i$. \item $o_i(t)\,T_0$: an overflow term activated when the device's internal 32-bit signed Unix timestamp counter exceeds $T_0 = 2^{31}$.
+This explicitly models the Year~2038 (Y2K38) rollover. \end{itemize} The overflow term is critical: once a rollover occurs, timestamps wrap into the negative interval $[-2^{31}, -1]$, violating temporal monotonicity.
+Our formulation is firmware- and hardware-agnostic, modeling overflow as a fixed, device-local temporal discontinuity of magnitude $T_0$. \paragraph*{Distortion Operator} We isolate temporal distortion as:

 Here, \begin{itemize} \item $\Psi_i(t)$ captures the absolute deviation between local device time and true physical time. \item $\Delta\Psi_i(t)$ quantifies the \emph{incremental distortion}, which is central to anomaly detection because it encodes whether the device clock advances faster and slower than the physical process. \end{itemize} Under nominal conditions, $\Delta\Psi_i(t) \approx 0$.
 In contrast, drift escalation, spoofing-induced offset shocks, and Y2K38 rollover events produce pronounced deviations, with epoch overflow introducing a catastrophic discontinuity of magnitude $T_0$. \paragraph*{Distorted Sampling Operator} We define a drift-aware sampling operator: